DibyaProkash/nic-dgl-104/docs/dgl104-2024wi/assignments.md

 ---
 ## CODING PROJECT <!-- {docsify-ignore} -->
 ### OBJECTIVE <!-- {docsify-ignore} -->
-To engage good coding practices in support of a specific open source development community.
+To engage in such good coding practices a critical component is that you must write code in order to develop this project along with your peers.

 >### DEADLINE <!-- {docsify-ignore} -->
 > **Week 13 (Week of April 1)**